Corporate Governance

 Management, business strategy Experience in the company, industry experience Global business Design, R&D, product development SCM*2 Marketing, branding Human capital, corporate culture Finance, accounting Law, compliance, risk management Solving societal issues Nominating Renumeration Governance

-Directors Norimasa Kitazawa President & CEO
+Directors Norimasa Kitazawa President and CEO

 Tadashi Itakura Director, Senior Managing Executive Officer

-Kevin Vyse-Peacock Director, Executive Officer
+Kevin Vyse-Peacock Director, Junior Managing Executive Officer

-Ryo Yano*3 Director, Executive Officer
+Ryo Yano Director, Junior Managing Executive Officer

 Rehito Hatoyama Outside Director*4